Attractive Nuisance: What It Is and Why You Should Care

 Construction sites and equipment

 New home construction, additions, and other construction projects are dangerous to curious kids who wander onto your property.
 Construction sites include several hazards dangerous for children, including holes, nails and screws, stairs, and unprotected landings.
-Heavy construction equipment left unattended can also be a safety concern for children that trespass on your property.
+Heavy construction equipment left unattended can also be a safety concern for children who trespass on your property.

 Learn More: How Much Home Insurance Do You Need?